excalidraw/excalidraw/src/packages/excalidraw/README.md

 ### `name`

-This prop sets the export name of the drawing.
-When supplied, the value takes precedence over `intialData.appState.name`.
+This prop sets the name of the drawing which will be used when exporting the drawing.
+When supplied, the value takes precedence over `intialData.appState.name`, the `name` will be fully controlled by host app and the users won't be able to edit from within Excalidraw.

 ### Extra API's